 4) Try ecotourism: Best explained as, “Responsible travel to natural areas that conserves the environment and improves the well-being of local people.”
 (TIES)

 Costa Rica is a country booming with ecotourism opportunities.
-A little notification popped up on my phone the other day that Costa Rica spent the last 300 days using solar energy.
+A little notification popped up on my phone the other day saying that Costa Rica spent the last 300 days only using solar energy.
 YOU GO, COSTA RICA!

 The most successful economic industry in the country is (eco) tourism.
 Many visitors to Costa Rica usually visit wildlife reserves, preserved natural areas, and national parks.
-The monies spent go usually go back to their environmental programs.
+The monies spent usually go back to their environmental programs.

 5) Walk, bike, or use public transportation: Enjoy the journey!
 Some of the best memories come from alternate modes of transportation.
 I am a public transportation aficionado and will take the “L” in Chicago anywhere.
-Also, walking or biking allows you to see much more of a city, exercise, and save money in comparison to driving a car.
+Also, walking or biking allows you to exercise, see much more of a city, and save money in comparison to driving a car.

 6) Long-distance travel: Supposedly, buses and trains emit less CO2 than planes.
 When traveling long-distance, buses and trains are the way to go if possible.
 Also, who doesn’t love kickin’ their feet up and catching up on their summer reading list (that most of us haven’t had the time to touch)?

-8) Add small amount of money to your flight purchase to offset CO2 emissions: When I booked my flight to Barcelona through Ryanair, there was a small voluntary fee I chose to pay to offset the price of CO2 emissions.
+8) Add a small amount of money to your flight purchase to offset CO2 emissions: When I booked my flight to Barcelona through Ryanair, there was a small voluntary fee I chose to pay to offset the price of CO2 emissions.
 Not all airlines have this feature.
 To be entirely honest, I am not sure what this does, but it was not more than three dollars and I know it helps Earth, so I’m all for it!

 9) Bring a reusable water bottle: Not only will this reduce waste, but it will save you loads of money!
 Think about that four dollar, plastic water bottle at the airport that you don’t really wanna spend your paycheck on, but end up reluctantly paying for anyway because you have no other choice.
 LITERALLY, ONE OF THE WORST FEELINGS.